 Cervical mucus, or vaginal discharge, changes in color, texture, and volume throughout the menstrual cycle.

-On a person’s most fertile days, the mucus will feel slippery, similar to raw egg white.
+The mucus will feel slippery on a person’s most fertile days, similar to raw egg white.
 On their less fertile days, it will be sticky and cloudy.
-On their least fertile days, there may be little or no mucus at all.
+There may be little or no mucus on their least fertile days.

 Using a calendar

-The calendar method involves tracking the menstrual cycle and manually working out which days are most and least fertile.
+The calendar method tracks the menstrual cycle and determines which days are most and least fertile.

 Planned Parenthood suggests that people follow their menstrual cycle for at least six periods before using the calendar method as a form of birth control.

-This method may be harder to use for people with varying menstrual cycle lengths and people with menstrual cycles that are shorter than 27 days.
+This method may be more difficult to use for people with varying menstrual cycle lengths and for people with menstrual cycles shorter than 27 days.

-Several free and paid-for tools and apps are available to help people track their cervical mucus and temperature across their menstrual cycle.
+Several free and paid-for tools and apps help people track their cervical mucus and temperature across their menstrual cycle.
 Planned Parenthood also offers a calendar chart to print and update each day.

-Some people may prefer to use a string of beads, called Cyclebeads, to help them keep track of their menstrual cycle.
+Some people prefer to use a string of beads called cycle beads to help them track their menstrual cycles.

 According to the National Health Service (NHS), FAMs can be up to 99% effective if people follow them carefully.